digo4/Clinical-Genomics/README.md

 - **Follow-Up and Long-Term Monitoring:**

 Establish a follow-up plan for long-term monitoring of patients based on genomic findings.
 Periodically reassess and update clinical recommendations as new information becomes available.

+### A step-by-step guide to Clinical Genomics analysis: